You want to figure out how to keep a clean house, but it seems impossible with kids, right?

 We all have “war zones” in our home: those spaces that are always a mess and cause a lot of unnecessary fighting and drama.

 One of my zones was the bookcase area in the living room.
 I loved showcasing my vintage books which were handed down from my grandpa, and keeping my favorite titles nearby.

 So I moved the bookshelf to a room that gets much less traffic and boxed up most of my old classics for now.
 They’ll be appreciated more in the future!

 I decided to keep just a handful of books and devotionals in one section, including a few of the kids’ favorites.

-The other “cubby” areas make great storage for Wii remotes and toddler toys, tucked into neat little bins.
+The other “cubby” areas make great storage for remotes and toddler toys, tucked into neat little bins.

 I’ve actually found that I enjoy reading on my phone in short bursts.
 And, I’m more likely to finish the book because it’s always with me and I don’t have to hunt it down.

 If you read a LOT, you should try out the free 30-day trial of the Kindle unlimited membership (choose from over 1 million books, unlimited reading).

 Brainstorm ways you can divert, downsize, discourage or otherwise eliminate clutter from making your life more hectic than it needs to be.

 #6.
 Consider a Course or a Third-party perspective

 Without good systems in place, no matter how much you clean, you’ll be destined to fail.

 If you have a good friend who is an organizing queen, ask her to come over and give an honest opinion on how to tackle your biggest areas of concern.

 I used to balk at that idea, but I’ve learned that (most) men are pretty analytical and can come up with solutions for storage that make sense.

 I was able to review The Organized Home course from Pulling Curls in its entirety and was actually impressed about the depth of information provided.

 But Hilary goes a step further by breaking down each room of the house and giving practical solutions to the same types of struggles most moms share.
 You can see what the course has to offer here.

 But being able to find things you need and quickly tidy up a space can bring a sense of peace and order to your home.

-What I love most about having a simple cleaning routine is that it frees up more time to do the things that I love – spending time with kids, reading and blogging, for example.
+What I love most about having a simple cleaning routine is that it frees up more time to do the things that I love – spending time with kids, reading and writing, for example.

 Just keep in mind that you don’t have to be a Marie Kondo to implement a few new habits into your everyday life.
-Just start small!

 I’d love to hear YOUR best tips on how to keep a clean house with kids, in the comments!